FLUX-SE/all_docs/en_US/analyser_doc/flux_analyser_release_notes.md

 **Fixes;**

+* SampleGrabber base name truncated after close/reopen host.
+* SampleGrabber AAX - Win&Mac - Changing the plug-ins layout has no effect on the analyser.
+* SampleGrabber - Win&Mac - AAX/AU/VST - GUI issue with Layout list.

 ## Known Issues

 * Wrong channel order with SampleGrabber and Nuendo
-* Issues in some scenarios with Avid VENUE S6L
+* Issues in some scenarios with Avid VENUE S6L - Sample Grabber AAX VENUE - Doesn't appear to work (works in AAX Native)
+*

 -----